d41y/d41y.github.io/defend/disk forensics/windows_event_logs.md

 C:\Tools\Sysmon> sysmon.exe -c sysmonconfig-export.xml
 ```

 With the modified Sysmon config, you can start observing image load events.
-To view these events, navigate to the Event Viewer and access "Applications and Services" -> "Microsoft" -> "Windows" -> "Systmon".
+To view these events, navigate to the Event Viewer and access "Applications and Services" -> "Microsoft" -> "Windows" -> "Sysmon".
 A quick check will reveal the presence of the targeted event ID.

 ![windows event logs 16](../../images/windows_event_logs16.png)